4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

 $response:=$pushNotification.send($notification;$deviceToken)
 ```

-- ##### A single simulator Id
+- ##### A single simulator UDID

-Testing your push notifications on a simulator can be very helpful.
-However, in order to use this feature, you will need to have a XCode version of 11.4 or newer.
+Testing your push notifications on a simulator can be very helpful. **However, in order to use this feature, you will need to have a XCode version of 11.4 or newer.**
+You can simply give the value `booted` to target the launched simulator, or you can run the follow command to list booted devices and get their UDID : `xcrun simctl list devices | grep Booted`

 ```4d
-$simulatorId:="ABCD-DEFG-HIJK-LMNO"
-$response:=$pushNotification.send($notification;$simulatorId)
+$simulator:="ABCD-DEFG-HIJK-LMNO"
+$response:=$pushNotification.send($notification;$simulator)
 ```

 - ##### A mail address collection